dinoboards/V9958-Super/docs/strange-issue-1.md

 <Numbers of Hold Violated Endpoints>:18
 ```

 I noticed that the `hdmi_reset` signal seemed to be appearing a lot - its not a buffered signals, yet was required for a lot of always_ff blocks.
 Removing the use of this signal - and just using `reset_w`, the number of Setup and Hold violations greatly reduced.
 And the problem seems to possibly happen a lot less.
-(I dont think we need a specific `hdmi_reset` signal - seems to work fine just running off the main `reset_w` signal)
+(I don't think we need a specific `hdmi_reset` signal - seems to work fine just running off the main `reset_w` signal)

 I also changed sdram/memory_controller modules, to have separate FF for out32 and out16 registers.
 Hoping that it enables better routing and avoid congestion/fanout issues.
 This change also did seem to reduce the issue.